March 24, 2020

 FEDERAL AND STATE TAX DEADLINES POSTPONED UNTIL JULY 15

 US Treasury officials have announced that Tax Day will be moved to July 15 from April 15, due to the coronavirus outbreak.
-The decision came after widespread complaints over the Trump Administration’s plan to give people who owe the IRS an additional 90 days to pay, without penalties or interest, yet still require them to file their returns by April 15.
+The decision came after widespread complaints over the Trump Administration’s plan to give people who owe the IRS an additional 90 days for tax resolution.
+This period of time can be used to pay taxes, without penalties or interest, yet still require them to file their returns by April 15.

 State Controller Betty Yee said California is also postponing tax deadlines until July 15, due to the COVID-19 pandemic and to align with the IRS special tax relief.
 The postponed deadline to file and pay taxes owed for all individuals and business entities applies to: